Vegan Snacks and Dips

 This creamy vegan cheese spread is absolutely addictive and delicious on your favorite crackers, rye crisp, or crusty bread.
 Recipe from World Vegan Feast* (©2011, Vegan Heritage Press) by Bryanna Clark Grogan.

-This is so simple it barely qualifies as a recipe.
+This vegan hot bean dip so simple it barely qualifies as a recipe.
 But it’s so tasty that it hardly matters.
 Serve with plenty of good-quality tortilla chips.
-Or scoop some of the hot dip into a thermos to pack as an offbeat lunch for school or office; pack the tortilla chips separately. more→
+Or scoop some of the hot dip into a thermos to pack as an offbeat lunch for school or office; pack the tortilla chips separately.
+Photos by Hannah Kaminsky. more→

 Here’s a formula for quick pickles that I really enjoy.
 I like to have these in the fridge as often as possible, as a crunchy, nearly calorie-free snack.
 They’re also great served alongside veggie burgers, sandwiches, and wraps.
 Don’t just limit yourself to cucumbers!
 This works with other veggies, as suggested following the recipe. more→

 Kind of a marriage of guacamole and hummus, and infused with a good amount of tender greens, this rich dip makes a unique statement.
 Serve with tortilla chips, fresh pita, pita chips, raw veggies, or a combination thereof.
 Photo by Susan Voisin, FatFree Vegan Kitchen.
 Recipe from Wild About Greens by Nava Atlas.